-Strategy #3: Better Bidding in Amazon Advertising
+Strategy #3: Better Bidding in Amazon Ads

 The Perils of Automated Bidding

-There are some software solutions for Amazon Advertising that work primarily on automated bidding.
+There are some software solutions for Amazon Ads that work primarily on automated bidding.
 This seems like a win-win: easy to use, and advertisers can manage many more campaigns and ad groups than they could manually.
 Like most things that seem to good to be true, though – there’s a catch.